strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ### Create a `strapi` instance

-To setup test  need to have a `strapi` instance that runs in the testing environment, basically we want to get instance of strapi app as an object, similar to creating an instance for the [process manager](process-manager.md).
+The testing environment requires a `strapi` instance as an object, similar to creating an instance for the [process manager](/developer-docs/latest/setup-deployment-guides/deployment/optional-software/process-manager.md). `strapi.js`.

-These tasks require adding some files - let's create a folder `tests` where all the tests will be put and inside it, next to folder `helpers` where main Strapi helper will be in file `strapi.js`.

-1. Create a `tests` directory at the application root.
+1. Create a `tests` directory at the application root, which hosts all of the tests.
-2. Create a `helpers` directory inside `tests`.
+2. Create a `helpers` directory inside `tests`, which hosts the `strapi` instance and other supporting functions.
 3. Create the file `strapi.js` in the `helpers` directory and add the following code:

 ```js